LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Conclusion

-\paragraph{Conclusion.} In this work, we are the first to introduce the cross-modal robust watermarking challenge in the image-to-video (I2V) generation setting.
-To systematically evaluate this challenge, we propose three effective metrics proposes three effective evaluation metrics: RDD, FACC, and VACC.
-To address the challenge, we present I2VWM, a watermarking scheme that achieves strong robustness against the I2V challenge while preserving imperceptibility.
-I2VWM strengthens watermark signals along the forward temporal axis through a video-generation simulation noise layer, and further enhances backward temporal recovery via an optical-flow-based alignment module.
-Extensive experiments on multiple open-source and commercial video generation models demonstrate that I2VWM achieves state-of-the-art performance without overfitting to any specific generator, highlighting its strong generalization ability and practical applicability.
+In this work, we introduce the cross-modal robust watermarking challenge in the image-to-video (I2V) generation for the first time.
+To systematically evaluate this challenge, we propose three effective evaluation metrics: $RDD$, $\boldsymbol{FACC}$, and $\overline{VACC}$.
+To address the challenge, we present LoT-Pass, which strengthens watermark signals along the forward temporal axis through a temporal evolution simulation module and enhances backward temporal recovery via the temporal inversion module.
+Experiments on multiple open-source and commercial video generation models demonstrate that LoT-Pass achieves SOTA performance.

-\paragraph{Limitation.} As the first work to investigate cross-modal robustness from image to video, this paper still has several limitations.
-First, the effectiveness of I2VWM relies on the assumption of consistent temporal order in videos.
-I2VWM cannot handle distortions such as temporal cropping or frame shuffling.
-Although such distortions often lead to significant discrepancies between the video and its source image, or reduce the video’s perceptual quality, they should still be considered from the perspective of data protection.
-Second, I2VWM does not fully address classical distortions such as random rotations, which are also commonly applied in video frame processing.
-Finally, our evaluation lacks metrics for video generation quality.
-Since higher-quality videos tend to better preserve the watermark signals from the source image, it is important to balance video quality and watermark robustness in order to provide a more comprehensive evaluation.